At Rawdon St Peter’s child protection and the safeguarding of pupils is of the highest importance.

 The school Child Protection Policy is reviewed annually with all staff and volunteers following ratification by the school’s Governing Body.

-This is overseen by Mrs Sibson (Designated Safeguarding Lead), Mrs Hopkinson, Mrs Bevan, Mrs Emsley and Mrs Spedding, who are the Designated Safeguarding Officers for child protection.
+This is overseen by Mrs Sibson (Designated Safeguarding Lead), Mrs Hopkinson, Mrs Bevan, Mrs Spedding and Mrs McCarthy, who are the Designated Safeguarding Officers for child protection.

 Parents/Carers are encouraged to speak to one of these designated staff if they have any queries or concerns about any issue relating to child protection.